weiyuwang2024/vibecoding/vibe-coding-slides.md

 ---

-## 3. Agent Mode
+## 3. Two Agent Modes: Plan First, Then Action

 ### Plan Mode 🧠 - Thinking and Planning Phase
 - Design how your system will work before writing code
-- Understand how parts connect and depend on each other
+- Understand how modules connect and depend on each other
 - Check for problems and see if ideas will actually work
 - Estimate work time and plan realistic timelines
 - **Important: No code writing** - only thinking and planning